acgetchell/mundus-atrox/src/journals/fourth.md

 After some consultation, the party decides to head South to look at the **Old Owl Well**, a point of interest on the map.
 The ground gets steeper and the wind picks up.

-They encounter an old dwarf riding a horseless carriage.
+They encounter an old Dwarf riding a horseless carriage.

 ![Dwarf and his horseless carriage](images/dwarf-horseless-carriage.png)